AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 what you need, and slurm handles finding the resources without you having to worry about details.
 The more resources you request, the harder it will be to schedule and the longer you may have to wait.
-So, you should ask for what you need to ensure it runs, but after you get experience with your code reduce resources to just what is needed.
+So, you should ask for enough to make sure your job can complete, but once you get experience with your code reduce resources to just what is needed.

 In general, you don't want to go submitting too short jobs (under 5 minutes) because there is a lot of startup, accounting, and scheduling